-Our evidence-based approach
+Our evidence-based framework

 The power of ACT

-Supporting studies across a wide range of populations
+supporting studies across a wide range of populations

-Randomized-controlled trials were completed within the last decade
+randomized-controlled trials were completed within the last decade

-Meta-analyses demonstrating ACT is efficacious
+meta-analyses demonstrating ACT is efficacious

 The main goal of ACT: psychological flexibility